 Most execs and entrepreneurs believe they provide great customer service—until they think about it for a moment, and ways to improve immediately start popping into their heads.
 Here are a few suggestions that will help your definition of great customer service line up with that of your customers.

-One of the saddest customer service stats I’ve seen is that 50% of customer service responses don’t answer the question.
+One of the saddest customer service stats I’ve seen is that when asked only two questions in an email, only 20% of customer service teams answered both questions.

-Customer service reps, don’t just rattle off an answer and hurry to the next customer.
+Customer service reps, don’t just read a message once, rattle off an answer and hurry to the next customer.
 Execs, don’t put your reps on a strict time limit.

 Take the time to understand each person’s unique situation.
 Then guide them to the solution.
-If you have to answer the same customer four times to resolve the problem, it would’ve been better for both of you if you had spent three times as long thinking about your answer the first time.
+If your team has to answer the same customer four times to resolve the problem, it would’ve been better for everyone if you had spent three times as long thinking about your answer the first time.